Share your personal & business card information as a QR code with QR Card.

-Available for iPhone, iPad, iPod Touch and the Apple Watch.
-Current version requires iOS 9.0 or higher.
+Available for iPhone, iPad, and the Apple Watch.
+Requires iOS 14 or higher.

 FAQ / Help

 The smaller the code, the better!

 Try to limit the contact entry to as little data as possible.
 The smaller the QR code, the easier to read/scan, especially on the Apple Watch!

 Special characters / umlauts are not properly displayed

 The app uses the vCard specification to encode the contact data. vCards use Unicode formatting to encode all special characters, including umlauts.
 Some QR-Code scanners do not properly support Unicode characters and might display unknown characters instead.
 Unfortunately, this cannot be fixed within the code – instead try a different QR-Code scanner.

 A QR code can hold up to 3000 characters/bytes – however, such a code would be really big, and not practical at all.
 The app limits codes to 2000 characters.
 Some asian character sets do require up to 4 bytes to display one character, so in those cases the limit is 500 characters.